WorleyD/Terminal-Spotify-Lyrics/README.md

-A terminal based spotify app that displays the lyrics for whatever you're currently listening to.
+A short program that displays the lyrics for whatever you're currently listening to on Spotify in the terminal.

 Dependencies:
       - Beautiful Soup 4